pierre-jean/pierre-jean.github.io/source/_posts/2014-06-04-linux-boot-process.markdown

 I'm getting more and more interested in how my system works "under the hood" lately.
 These fundations are essential to understand some behaviors / technical choices in technologies oriented for end users (such as [Docker][docker-site]).

-That's why I decided to write, mostly as a reminder for myself, a series of articles about some important Linux mechanisms.
+That's why I decided to write, mostly as a reminder for myself, a serie of articles explaining some fundamental Linux mechanisms.
 As I have to start somewhere, I'll start with the boot process.

 <!-- More -->